Zulufadder is a nonprofit organisation that focus on education and sustainable projects for children and youth in South Africa.

 All our children are disadvantaged in some way, either by the loss of one or more parents or family members, often through HIV and AIDS, or simply through unfortunate family circumstances.
 Through Zulufadder initiatives, we develop children and families to be strong and healthy and to believe in their own potential.
 Our wish is that the children grow up and create a better life for themselves and those around them.

-Since 2010, Gratton School has been developed from a small primary school with 30 learners, to a large educational institution offering tuition and boarding from grade R to 12 (matriculation).
+Since 2010, Gratton School has been developed from a small primary school with 30 learners, to a large educational institution offering tuition and boarding from pre-school to grade 12 (matriculation).
 In 2020 Gratton has 450 learners and a staff of 45 including 25 educators.
 Learners include both fee paying children and Zulufadder beneficiaries who are sponsored to attend.